liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2023-10-29 13:34:05 how to use this in project?
+[Minimizing logic expressions — whitequark's lab notebook](https://lab.whitequark.org/notes/2020-04-06/minimizing-logic-expressions/)

 - 2023-10-29 12:53:34 this is coller than writing a blog post: [asciinema - Record and share your terminal sessions, the simple way](https://asciinema.org/)

 - 2023-10-29 12:44:40 [GitHub - bkuhlmann/archiver: Shell scripts for automated backup of UNIX-based operation systems.](https://github.com/bkuhlmann/archiver)